Back to Blog

 </div>

 But checkboxes alone aren’t enough.
 Users skim.
-So we added conditional rendering: the contract section only appears after all requirements are acknowledged.
-Livewire made this smooth—we watched the acknowledged array and toggled visibility server-side.
+So I added conditional rendering: the contract section only appears after all requirements are acknowledged.
+Livewire made this smooth—I watched the acknowledged array and toggled visibility server-side.

 public function getCanViewContractProperty()